-A survey of training needs was conducted at the end of 2019 and used to plan the training program.
-The training needs survey is updated every year based on the information candidates include in their progress reports.
+A survey of training needs is conducted annually based on the training needs expressed by candidates in their individual development plans.
 The most common training needs reported by candidates include grant writing for international grants, publishing a book, writing for high impact journals, improving engagement for online teaching modules, using technology in teaching and research, postgraduate supervision (including how to build a research group with postgraduate students and postdoctoral candidates) and advanced research methodology knowledge and skills.
 Addressing needs that are not sufficiently covered in other training programs on campus, the mentoring programme presented the following training:

 Writing support and writing retreats:

-Since the launch of the Future Professoriate Programme in November 2019 and the ESAP programme in January 2020, the program presented 8 writing retreats (four by Prof Gina Wisker from the University of Bath, UK; two by Prof Catherine Comiskey from Trinity College, Dublin and Academic Director of CHARM EU; one writing retreat specifically for candidates of Financial Planning Law and one by Prof Brigitte Smit, fellow of the International Centre for Qualitative and Mixed Methods Research at University of Alberta, Canada).
-These retreats were attended by sixty-four participants.
-Candidates who had attended the writing workshops reported a much greater level of success rate in getting published in high impact journals.
-All facilitators are successful researchers, specialises in diverse topics and with different disciplinary lenses in terms of research paradigms, STEM and Humanities/Social Sciences, and they all have extensive academic leadership experience.
+Since the launch of the Future Professoriate Programme in November 2019, the programme presented at least 4 writing retreats per year.
+The retreats are attended by 8 – 12 candidates per retreat.
+Candidates who attended the writing workshops reported a much greater level of success in getting published in high impact journals.
+All facilitators of the writing retreats are successful researchers, specialising in diverse topics and with different disciplinary lenses and research paradigms, including STEM and Humanities, Law and Social Sciences, and they all have extensive academic leadership experience.

 Grant writing